-Unbelievably, it’s been 25 years since Tim Burton’s Gothic melodrama-disguised-as-a-superhero-movie hit our screens.
+Unbelievably, it’s been almost 30 years since Tim Burton’s Gothic melodrama-disguised-as-a-superhero-movie hit our screens.
 Batman Returns was the eagerly awaited sequel to Burton’s game changing blockbuster, Batman.
 Though well received at the time and later a bonafide cult classic, in the decades since its release, Returns has often been seen as lacking in comparison to the dark and subtle surrealism of Burton’s first foray into Bat-lore.

 With Batman, Tim Burton brought to the screen a film that had been a decade in the making and changed the face of cinema all together.
 With its distinct visual flair, unexpected lead in Michael Keaton, and Jack Nicholson’s star turn as the Joker, 1989’s Batman broke box office records and ushered in an age of branded merchandising that’s still with us to this day.
 After the immense success of the first film, a second was quickly greenlit and Burton was given free reign to create his unbridled vision of Gotham.